aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

         I make an effort below to guess what caused the problem but I might guess incorrectly.

-        You were trying to assign a value to the Python keyword 'def'.
+        You were trying to assign a value to the Python keyword `def`.
         This is not allowed.